Skip to Content

 If it’s your first visit, be sure to get out and walk to the end of the jetty.
 It provides a great vantage point to enjoy the mountain views and get some photos.

-Another place to check out is the Railway Shed which was used many years ago in Glenorchy.
+Another place to check out is the historic Railway Shed which was used many years ago in Glenorchy.
 On the inside, you can read some plaques about the history of the area and more.

-Last, is a unique attraction that sits in the shallow waters of Lake Wakatipu.
+Last up is a unique attraction that sits in the shallow waters of Lake Wakatipu.
 The famous “trees in a line” are located just in front of the Railway Shed and are a pretty cool sight to see and photograph.
 I’m still not sure how the trees grew in the water in a perfect line.
 Did someone plant them like that!?

 13. Horseback riding through Paradise

-Unfortunately, I’m not the person to be talking to about this activity as I’m deathly allergic to horses!
+Unfortunately, I’m not the person to be talking to about this activity, as I’m deathly allergic to horses!
 But I wanted to include it in my best things to do in Glenorchy so horse lovers out there don’t miss out.

 There are a few companies that offer horseback riding tours in Glenorchy including Dart Stables, Paradise Livery Stables, and High Country Horses.